srimantika/tinyapp/README.md

 - Register as a new User.
 - Create your own collection of short urls.
 - The path to use any short link is /u/shortLink.
 This will redirect you to the long URL.
-  Example: You can access Shorturl qjckuh as  http://localhost:8080/u/qjckuh.
 - Edit your urls if you need and Delete the ones that you dont need any longer.

 Tweet away or share your ShortUrls and Enjoy !